-If the Review Team identifies in its Review Report what it considers to be significant causes of concern, particularly in relation to the institution's fulfilment of relevant statutory requirements, and, on this basis, makes recommendations for directions or recommendations relating to DA status to QQI, QQI will consult with the institution to agree an immediate action plan to address the issue(s) of Review Team concern, including the timeframe in which the issue(s) will be addressed.
+If the Review Team identifies in its Review Report what it considers to be significant causes of concern, particularly in relation to the institution's fulfilment of relevant statutory requirements, and, on this basis, makes recommendations for directions to QQI, QQI will consult with the institution to agree an immediate action plan to address the issue(s) of Review Team concern, including the timeframe in which the issue(s) will be addressed.
 The action plan and the timeframe will comprise 'directions' (Section 35 of the 2012 Act) by QQI.
 The institution will report to QQI every six months on progress against the action plan for the duration of the plan.

-Where QQI considers that progress in implementing the action plan is inadequate, QQI may, in consultation with the institution, intervene to secure a revision or acceleration of the plan, or to arrange a further review visit, ideally involving most or all of the original Review Team.
+In the case of Designated Awarding Bodies that are not Previously Established Universities, where QQI considers that progress in implementing the action plan is inadequate, QQI may, in consultation with the institution, intervene to secure a revision or acceleration of the plan, or to arrange a further review visit, ideally involving most or all of the original Review Team.
 This process is not expected to be utilised and would only be used in exceptional circumstances where significant failures to meet statutory requirements are found by the Team.